AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

-Once you have produced source or binary traces, actual analysis is then performed with |gcvcov| to generate coverage reports. *Source* coverage is queried by passing a specific :option:`--level` argument to |gcvcov|.
+Once you have produced source or binary traces, actual analysis is then performed with |gcvcov| to generate coverage reports. *Source* coverage is queried by passing a specific :cmd-option:`--level` argument to |gcvcov|.

 The general structure of this command line is always like::